Skip to Main Content

 Where Lake Constance Meets Two-Star Precision

 Seestraße runs close enough to the water that the light off Lake Constance shifts the quality of an evening before you have even opened a menu.
 The address puts Ophelia at the point where the lake's wide, flat horizon meets a town more accustomed to cross-border leisure than destination fine dining.
 That tension between setting and ambition is part of what makes the restaurant worth understanding.
-Two Michelin stars, held in both 2024 and 2025, plus a La Liste score that climbed from 85 to 91 points between 2025 and 2026, signal a kitchen operating at a register well above its geography would suggest.
+Two Michelin stars and a La Liste score of 91 points signal a kitchen operating at a register well above its geography would suggest.

 Classical French Technique Under Pressure